Disable Local Accounts in Windows via GPO

-PowerADM.com / Windows / Windows 10 / Disable Local Accounts in Windows via GPO
+PowerADM.com / Windows / Windows 10 / Disable Local User Accounts in Windows with GPO and PowerShell

-Best security practices for Windows domain networks recommend disabling local user accounts on computers and servers in the Active Directory domain.
-Local accounts with administrator permissions on computers can be a weak part of your domain’s security.
-You can use tools like LAPS (Local Administrator Password Solution) to set unique, complex administrator passwords, or you can completely disable local administrator (and/or user) accounts using AD Group Policies.
+Best security practices for Windows domain networks recommend disabling local user accounts on computers and servers in an Active Directory domain.
+Local users who have administrative permissions on a computer can be a weak point in the security of your network.
+You can use tools such as Windows LAPS (Local Administrator Password Solution) to set unique, complex passwords for local administrators, or you can use AD Group Policies to completely disable local administrator and user accounts.

 create a new GPO